argoproj/argo-cd/docs/operator-manual/reconcile.md

 And you should see the following debug message (if enabled) in the `application-controller` log:

 ```
-Ignoring change of object because none of the watched resource fields have changed or annotation argocd.argoproj.io/apply-resources-update is set to false
+Ignoring change of object because none of the watched resource fields have changed
 ```

+Note: If you add annotation to any resource with `argocd.argoproj.io/apply-resources-update=true`, argocd controller will refresh that resource regardless if it belongs to the application or not.